Skip to main content

 Popular posts from this blog

-UML - Activity Diagram for Vending Machine
+UML - Use Case Diagram for Vending Machine

 Hello Everyone!
-Here is an example of an Activity Diagram of a Vending Machine.
-Problem Statement - A vending machine accepts coins for a variety of products.
-The user selects the drink from products available through selection panel.
-If the drink is available the price of the product will be displayed.
+Here is an example of an Use case Diagram of a Vending Machine System.
+Problem Statement - A vending machine accepts coins for variety of products.
+The user selects the drinks from products available through selection panel.
+If the drink is available the price of the product is displayed.
 The user then deposits the coins depending on the price of the product.
-Coin collector collects coin after stipulated time.
-The controller will compare the deposited coins with the price.
-If amount is less than the price then an error message will be displayed and all deposited coins will be dispensed by the dispenser.
-Otherwise the drink will be displayed by the drink dispenser.
-Check out other UML (Unified Modeling Language) Diagrams - Use Case Diagram Class Diagram Object Diagram Sequence Diagram Collaboration Diagram State Diagram Component Diagram Deployment Diagram
+Coin collector collects coin after stipulated time the controller will compare the deposited coin with price.
+If amount deposited is less than price then error message will be displayed and all deposited coin will be dispensed by the coin dispenser else the drink will be dispensed by the product dispenser.
+Check out other UML (Unified Modeling Language) Diagrams - Class Diagram Object Diagram Sequence Diagram Collaboration Diagram Activity Diagram State Diagram Component Diagram Deployment Diagram